Savant Power System - Panel Limit Feature

 Document Supports:Savant Power Storage App v3.0.6

-PS20 Firmware v1.4.8
+PS20 Firmware v1.5.3

-PS50 Firmware v1.4.8
+PS50 Firmware v1.5.3

 Overview

-Savant’s Panel Limit feature allows customers to use the Power Storage system for rate arbitrage, taking advantage of the full 12.5KW inverter capability without the need for a costly panel replacement.
-Normally, to comply with NEC 705 and other building codes, output must be permanently limited to avoid exceeding the panel rating, or a higher capacity panel must be installed.
-Savant’s Panel Limit feature monitors the grid input and the output from the Power Storage system to ensure that the combined amperage never exceeds 80% of the upstream panel’s rated capacity.
+Normally, to comply with NEC 705 and other building codes, output must be permanently limited to avoid exceeding the panel rating or a higher capacity panel must be installed.
+Enabling the Panel Limit feature monitors the grid input and the output from the Power Storage system to ensure that the combined amperage never exceeds 80% of the upstream panel’s rated capacity.
 The Savant Power Storage system can be used as the sole additional power source for the panel, or used with existing AC coupled solar for additional cost savings, allowing for greater install flexibility.

 System Design

-2. The Power Storage Inverter, which is connected from its grid port to the upstream 240V/120V panelboard via a 2P/70A overcurrent protection device.
+2. The Power Storage inverter, which is connected from its grid port to the upstream 240V/120V panelboard via a 2P/70A overcurrent protection device.

-If the sum of the current measured at the power meter and inverter grid port is greater than or equal to 80% of the panelboard's main overcurrent protection device (the Panel Limit Setpoint), the inverter will go into Standby Mode.
-The Panel Limit Set Point must only be configured by a licensed electrician in the Savant Power Storage (SPS) app.
+• If the sum of the current measured at the power meter and inverter grid port is greater than or equal to 80% of the panelboard's main overcurrent protection device (the Panel Limit Setpoint), the inverter will go into Standby Mode.

 • If the inverter is discharging and the sum of the current measured at the power meter and the inverter grid port meets or exceeds the Panel Limit Setpoint, the inverter will go into Standby Mode and cease discharging.
+The inverter resumes operation when the total current on the bus is below 75% of the panel OCPD rating for 5 minutes.

 • If the inverter is charging and the current measured at the power meter meets or exceeds the Panel Limit Setpoint, the inverter will go into Standby Mode and cease charging.
+The inverter will resume operation when the total current on the bus is below 75% of the panel OCPD rating minus the BMS-allowed charge rating for 5 minutes.

 • If the the inverter loses communication with the upstream power meter, the inverter will enter Standby Mode and cease charging or discharging as a fail-safe.
-An alarm condition will be displayed in the SPS App.
+An alarm condition is displayed in the SPS app.
+Operation will not resume until the inverter reestablishes communication with the power meter.

-Solar / PV Considerations:
+Solar / PV Considerations

 The Panel Limit feature is compatible with multiple installation types, including AC coupled and DC coupled solar, with the following considerations:

-Additional Installation Considerations:
+Additional Installation Considerations

 • For installations with a meter load center combo - additional work may be required to achieve monitoring of the grid input / main breaker.

-• No loads may be connected to the Savant Inverter.
+• No loads may be connected to the Savant inverter.

 • If the upstream panel is a Main Lug Only (MLO) constructed panelboard, the nearest upstream breaker rating is used for this Panel Limit Feature.